Bill Ackman rejigs Universal deal after regulators probe SPAC plan - Up News Info

 Jefferies analysts said the $4 billion Universal investment would be a big outlay for Ackman’s main Pershing Square fund, but could be co-financed.

-Ackman has revealed a personal motivation for supporting Universal too, linked to his songwriting grandfather, Herman Ackman, who sold lyrics that are now owned by the music group.
+Ackman has revealed a personal motivation for supporting Universal, linked to his songwriting grandfather, Herman Ackman, who sold lyrics that are now owned by the music group.

-($1 = 1.1805 euros) (Reporting by Sudip Kar-Gupta, Sarah White and Mathieu Rosemain Editing by Edmund Blair and Mark Potter)
+($1 = 1.1805 euros) (Reporting by Sudip Kar-Gupta, Sarah White, Mathieu Rosemain and Svea Herbst-Bayliss; Editing by Edmund Blair, Mark Potter and Dan Grebler)

 Advertisement